tedneward/Azgaarnoth/Creatures/Wight.md

 Wights possess the memories and drives of their formerly living selves.
 They will heed the call of whatever dark entity transformed them into undead, swearing oaths to appease their new lord while retaining their autonomy.
 Never tiring, a wight can pursue its goals relentlessly and without distraction.

-***Life Eaters.***.
+***Life Eaters***.
 Neither dead nor alive, a wight exists in a transitional state between one world and the next.
 The bright spark it possessed in life is gone, and in its place is a yearning to consume that spark in all living things.
 When a wight attacks, this life essence glows like white-hot embers to its dark eyes, and the wight’s cold touch can drain the spark through flesh, clothing, and armor.

-***Shadow of the Grave.***.
+***Shadow of the Grave***.
 Wights flee from the world by day, away from the light of the sun, which they hate.
 They retreat to barrow mounds, crypts, and tombs where they dwell.
 Their lairs are silent, desolate places, surrounded by dead plants, noticeably blackened, and avoided by bird and beast.

 Humanoids slain by a wight can rise as zombies under its control.
 Motivated by hunger for living souls and driven by the same desire for power that awakened them in undeath, some wights serve as shock troops for evil leaders, including wraiths.
 As soldiers, they are able to plan but seldom do so, relying on their hunger for destruction to overwhelm any creature that stands before them.

-***Undead Nature.***.
+***Undead Nature***.
 A wight doesn’t require air, food, drink, or sleep.

 >### Wight
 >*Medium undead, neutral evil*